epam/miew/README.md

 It provides a full-featured set of tools for 3D visualization and editing of small molecules as well as large molecular complexes, including means to view, analyze, and modify the 3D structure of a molecule.
 It works as a standalone HTML5 web application or integrates as a component into your web pages.
-The [latest versions](https://browsehappy.com/) of WebGL-enabled desktop (Chrome, Firefox, Safari, Opera, Edge, IE11) and mobile (iOS, Android) browsers are supported.
+We plan to support the [latest versions](https://browsehappy.com/) of WebGL-enabled desktop (Chrome, Firefox, Safari, Opera, Edge, IE11) and mobile (iOS, Android) browsers.

 ## Installation and Usage